Global spectra, polytopes and stacky invariants: Introduction

-where $\widehat{\mu}$ is a linear combination of intersection numbers: this is done using the analog of Batyrev's stringy formula (\ref{eq:VarStringyIntro}), see theorem \ref{theo:VarianceSpectreGeometrique}. \end{itemize} At the end we get a version of (\ref{eq:VarianceDegreCohomologie}) for the spectrum at infinity of Laurent polynomials, see theorem \ref{theo:VarianceMiroirToriqueChampetre}:
+where $\mu_P$ is the normalized volume of $P$ (see equation (\ref{eq:MuVol})) and $\widehat{\mu}_P$ is a linear combination of intersection numbers, see Theorem \ref{theo:VarianceSpectreGeometrique}. \end{itemize} At the end, given a tame Laurent polynomial $f$, we get in Theorem \ref{theo:VarianceMiroirToriqueChampetre} the formula